 A very special relic from the Nauvoo era is on display at the Church History Museum in Salt Lake City, Utah.
-The museum is located across the street from the Salt Lake Temple and it is free.
+The museum is located across the street from the Salt Lake Temple in Salt Lake City Utah and you can go in for not charge.
 It is a great place for families, and anyone interested in in learning about different aspects of the Church.
 The Museum is filled with artifacts and stories to remember people of the past of The Church of Jesus Christ of Latter-Day Saints.
 It is defiantly worth the time to go over read and learn about Church History through the stories and preserved artifacts.

 While walking through the Church History Museum this past weekend there was a handkerchief in a cabinet and a nice, young missionary asked if we were interested in hearing the story of that handkerchief.
 That handkerchief displayed in the Church History Museum was once owned by the Prophet Joseph Smith.
 The prophet had given the handkerchief to the future prophet Wilford Woodruff to heal the sick in Nauvoo, and that handkerchief is preserved for all to see today.